Ashitagachan/Gachan/README.md

             1. LOW POLYGON MODELING  (WORLD 2-1)

+Gachan's environment will be updated from time to time.
+The present condition is still in an incomplete state.
-Future specific plan list (Just a plan, Schedule is undecided)
+Future specific plan list (Just a plan, Schedule is undecided) is here.

     * Repeat explanation of Gachan
     * Repeat maintenance and function addition of Gachan